dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

   * For each *element* `Ei` there is an *implicit conversion* to `T`.

+There is no *collection expression conversion* from a collection expression to a multi dimensional *array type*.

 In the cases above, a collection expression *element* `Ei` is considered to have an *implicit conversion* to *type* `T` if:

 * `Ei` is an *expression element* and there is an implicit conversion from `Ei` to `T`.